 Preheat oven to 350*F

-In a mixer with paddle attachment, beat butter and sugar until creamy.
+In a mixer with paddle or whisk attachment, cream butter, sugar and vanilla together until fluffy.